Gaumont: History

 The company manufactured its own equipment and mass-produced films until 1907, when Louis Feuillade became the artistic director of Gaumont.
 When World War I broke out, he was replaced by Léonce Perret, who continued his career in the United States a few years later.
+Finally, Louis Feuillade returned to Gaumont during the First World War after being demobilized in 1915.
 In 1909 the company participated in the Paris Film Congress, a failed attempt by European producers to create a cartel similar to that of the MPPC in the United States.

 Gaumont opened foreign offices and acquired the theatre chain Gaumont British, which later notably produced several films directed by Alfred Hitchcock such as The 39 Steps (1935) and The Lady Vanishes (1938).
-Along with its competitor Pathé Frères, Gaumont dominated the motion picture industry in Europe until the outbreak of World War I in 1914.
+Along with its competitor Pathé Frères, Gaumont dominated the motion picture industry in the world until the outbreak of World War I in 1914.

-Following World War I, Gaumont suffered economic losses owing to increased competition from American Hollywood productions.
+After World War I, Gaumont suffered economic losses owing to increased competition from American Hollywood productions.
 In 1925, the studio's output decreased to only three films.
 In addition, Gaumont was unable to keep pace with the cost of technological changes (e.g., the advent of sound movies).

+In 1927, Warner Bros appropriated the invention of talking pictures with the film The Jazz Singer, while Léon Gaumont had succeeded in making sound films as early as 1902 with his invention, the chronophone, which Alice Guy used extensively by shooting hundreds of phonoscenes.
+Thanks to the patents he had filed at the time, the Gaumont company filed a complaint against Warner Bros, and after a legal battle lasting nearly 20 years, won the case.

 Struck by mounting debts in the early 1930s and the effects of the Great Depression, Gaumont declared bankruptcy in 1935.
 In 1937, the studio ceased production and operated only as a theater and distribution company.
 The company was purchased by the French corporation Havas in 1938, was renamed Société Nouvelle des Etablissements Gaumont, and reopened its film production studio.
 During the later years of World War II, Gaumont was affected by the financial ruin of France's economy as well as the physical destruction of its facilities.
 The company ceased production until 1947.
+During that time, Gaumont partnered with Compagnie Parisienne de Location de Films to produce and distribute films and co-marketed together, until CPLF was renamed to Gaumont Distribution.
 However, the global interest in French New Wave films in the 1950s, as well as the permissiveness within French films (e.g., nudity), allowed French productions to successfully compete against an American cinema that was still burdened by conservative moral codes.
 The period was to see the return to prominence of Gaumont Studios.

-In 1975, media tycoon and French old money heir multimillionaire Nicolas Seydoux started managing Gaumont; he personally owned 60% of the shares and 70% of the votes.
+In the 1960s, Gaumont's production division recovered with the success of Les Tontons Flingueurs, as well as numerous successful films starring the famous French actor Louis de Funès.